kweav/prepwork_revamp/docs/07-fundamental-python-2.md

 ## Operators and expressions

 What is an operator?
-In python, an operator is some special symbol or keyword that designates that some specific computation should bbe performed.
+In python, an operator is some special symbol or keyword that designates that some specific computation should be performed.
 These include

 * arithmetic operators for addition (`+`), subtraction (`-`), division (`/`), etc.
 * comparison operators for testing equality of any value as well as whether numbers are greater than, less than, or equal to other numbers (`==` )